autistic-symposium/mev-toolkit/chapter_II.md

 ## MEVs

+*"Miner extractable value (MEV) is a measure devised to study consensus security by modeling the profit a miner (or validator, sequencer, or other privileged protocol actor) can make through their ability to arbitrarily include, exclude, or re-order transactions from the blocks they produce.
+MEV includes both ‘conventional’ profits from transaction fees and block rewards, and ‘unconventional’ profits from transaction reordering, transaction insertion, and transaction censorship within the block a miner is producing."* - Alex Obadia

 * MEV exists in places where there is high complexity which requires significant knowledge of smart contracts to understand.
 * ~90% arbritage